rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 This process takes several minutes.
 When it completes, you can view each pipeline component from the project **Workloads** tab.

-### 4—Configuring Persistent Data for Pipeline Components
+### 4. Configuring Persistent Data for Pipeline Components

 The internal [Docker registry]({{< baseurl >}}/rancher/v2.x/en/tools/pipelines/#reg) and the [Minio]({{< baseurl >}}/rancher/v2.x/en/tools/pipelines/#minio) wokrloads use ephemeral volumes by default.
 This default storage works out-of-the-box and makes testing easy, but it does not help in cases of disaster recovery.
 We recommend that you to configure these two deployments to persist their data.